Solano-Furlan/tv_maze_app/README.md

 ## Software Architecture
 Feature based clean architecture.
 Each feature has four layers/folders (domain, data, state, presentation):

-* Domain: Interfaces for data models, repository abstract interfaces, dtos, enum, events, etc.
+* Domain: Interfaces for data models, repository abstract interfaces, models, dtos, enums, events, etc.
-* Data: Data repositories & data normalizer (json to dart interfaces from the domain).
+* Data: Data repositories & data normalizer (json to dart models from the domain).
 * State: The state management is going to be Cubit, similar to Redux, where different states are emitted in the cubit class (loading, loaded/success,error).
 Then cubit builder is used in the presentation screen & widget to manage the app state.
 The repositories are injected to the cubit, so unit testing can easily be properly implemented.
 * Presentation: UI Screen & Widgets/Components